isabelle-galleberg/Microservice-todo-list/README.md

 - **Terraform:** IaC tool which makes it easy to manage and deploy our infrastructure systematically and repeatably.
 - **Express.js:** A minimalist web framework for Node.js, which lets us build flexible backend services efficiently.
 - **MongoDB:** A NoSQL database that allows for a simple way to set up persistent storage in our application.
-- **Svelte:** A component framework that compiles components into efficient vanilla JavaScript at build time.
+- **React:** A javaScript component framework.
 Chosen due to team experience.

 ## License
 This project is licensed under the terms of the MIT license.